 Commended by International Piano magazine for his “glittering performances“, Duncan enjoys a diverse profile as a pianist and in music education.
 His concerto debut in 1998 at Symphony Hall, Birmingham, and the National Concert Hall, Dublin, was broadcast on radio and television, and recital debuts included London, Paris, and international festivals in Belgium and Switzerland.
 Duncan has toured extensively as soloist and chamber musician, broadcasting frequently for the BBC and radio networks worldwide.
 His many recordings reflect his interest in 20th and 21st century British piano music.
 He is a Tutor in Piano at the University of Southampton.

-Frances Wilson – Concert Manager
+Frances Wilson – Concerts Manager

 Frances is a pianist, writer, concert reviewer and music PR.
 Described by international concert pianist Peter Donohoe as “an important voice in the piano world“, Frances’ blog The Cross-Eyed Pianist has an international reputation and enjoys a large following.
 She also writes for Hong Kong-based classical music website Interlude HK and has contributed articles to ‘Pianist’ magazine and The Schubertian, the journal of the Schubert Institute UK.
 She has also appeared on BBC Radio Three’s Music Matters programme to discuss the role of music criticism today and the effect of the internet on music journalism.
-In addition, she manages publicity/PR for a portfolio of professional musicians and London-based arts collective 7 Star Arts.
+In addition, she manages publicity/PR for a small portfolio of professional musicians and London-based arts collective 7 Star Arts.